petershin/liferay-learn/docs/commerce/latest/en/store-management/channels/channels-reference-guide.md

 ### Details

-You can view the channel's name, currency, site type, and {bdg-secondary}`Liferay DXP 7.4 U84+/GA84+` supplier account dropdown here.
+You can view the channel's name, currency, site type, and {bdg-secondary}`Liferay DXP 7.4 U84+/GA84+` supplier account drop-down here.

 ![You can view the channel's name, currency, site type, and supplier account dropdown here.](./channels-reference-guide/images/01.png)